 Michelle Maitre, Reporter.
 Michelle, career and college readiness reporter at EdSource Today, is a Bay Area native with more than 15 years of education reporting and editing experience.
 She started covering higher education as a reporter for the San Jose State University college newspaper and covered K-12 and higher education at several daily newspapers, including the Gilroy Dispatch, the Union-Democrat and the Monterey County Herald.
 She joined the staff of the Oakland Tribune in 2003 as regional higher education reporter before moving into editing, where she worked as deputy projects editor for the Bay Area News Group, assistant managing editor of the Oakland Tribune, and online breaking news editor.
 Maitre was a lead editor on the Chauncey Bailey Project, a consortia of Bay Area media investigating the shooting death of Bailey, editor of the Oakland Post.
 Contact Michelle Maitre.

 John C. Osborn, Digital Communications Manager.
 John is the Digital Communications Manager for EdSource.
 In this role, he assists in the development of digital media initiatives, produces data-driven and interactive web projects, and makes sure the EdSource website is always alive and well.
 Prior to EdSource, John attended the U.C.
 Berkeley Graduate School of Journalism where he graduated with a Masters in Journalism.
 He was one of the first recipients of the AP-Google Scholarship for innovative projects at the crossroads of journalism and technology.
-His freelance work has appeared in publications such as the East Bay Express, Patch and Oakland North.
+His freelance work has appeared in publications such as the East Bay Express.
 He also teaches data visualization workshops at the UC Berkeley Knight Digital Media Center.
 Contact John C. Osborn.

 Smita Patel, EdSource Director, Ed-Data Partnership.
 Smita is the EdSource Director, Ed-Data Partnership; Senior Web and Communications Manager.
 She coordinated the first redesign of EdSource Online in 2000 and the development of a content management system and e-commerce capability for the website in 2001.
 Since that time she has worked with EdSource on a variety of projects, including managing the survey recruitment and retrieval for EdSource’s Similar Students and Gaining Ground in the Middle Grades research projects and helping launch the California School Finance website.
 She is responsible for coordinating website projects and leads EdSource’s work on the Ed-Data partnership as well as providing outreach and communication support.
 She co-founded and volunteers actively for the Mountain Children’s Forum, a project to empower children in rural mountain communities.
 She holds a B.A. with honors in Journalism from San Jose State University.
 Contact Smita Patel.